Nvidia: 2020–2023

 In May 2020, Nvidia developed an open-source ventilator to address the shortage resulting from the global coronavirus pandemic.
-On May 14, 2020, Nvidia officially announced their Ampere GPU microarchitecture and the Nvidia A100 GPU accelerator.
+On May 14, 2020, Nvidia officially announced its Ampere GPU microarchitecture and the Nvidia A100 GPU accelerator.
 In July 2020, it was reported that Nvidia was in talks with SoftBank to buy Arm, a UK-based chip designer, for $32 billion.

 On September 1, 2020, Nvidia officially announced the GeForce 30 series based on the company's new Ampere microarchitecture.